lchyeon0123/ssumanoid/README.md

-The robot motion exists as follows.
+The robot motion exists as follows :

-'''
 1. Walk forward and walk left and right
 2. a left-right turn
 3. Grabbing a milk pack
 4. Raising the robot's arms
 5. Going up and down the stairs
-'''

 In the object search mode, the screen is divided into 9 compartments and then the object is determined.
 The position of the robot was controlled so that the object was located at 5 and 8.